spm615/chemiotc.github.io/_pages/vision.md

 **But how small these new plants will be?**

 The most likely answer will be dependand of the different chemicals.
-Probably, many productions may move to no-chemical company that have a relevant use of the chemical.
-For some usefull substances we can preconize a domestic production with a direct recycling of some family waste. **So, more chemistry but managed in an easy and responsible way.**
+Probably, many productions may move to company that use chemicals.
+For some usefull substances we can preconize even a domestic production with a direct recycling of some family waste.

+**So, more chemistry but managed in an easy and responsible way.**